apache/openserverless-site/content/en/docs/reference/references/actions-new/_index.md

-An action consists of the user function (and its dependencies) along with a *proxy* that implements a canonical protocol to integrate with the OpenWhisk and Nuvolaris platform.
+An action consists of the user function (and its dependencies) along with a *proxy* that implements a canonical protocol to integrate with the OpenWhisk and OpenServerless platform.

 The proxy is a web server with two endpoints.